d2l-ai/d2l-en/chapter_computer-vision/multiscale-object-detection.md

 display_anchors(fmap_w=2, fmap_h=2, s=[0.4])
 ```

-Finally, we further reduce the height and width of the feature map by half and increase the anchor box scale to 0.8.
+Finally, we [**further reduce the height and width of the feature map by half and increase the anchor box scale to 0.8**].
 Now the center of the anchor box is the center of the image.

 ```{.python .input}
 #@tab all